JackieGanyo/datafun-04-jupyter/README.md

 Git push your initial changes to GitHub.
 See CC3.8: Git Push Local Changes to Remote Repo

 git push origin main

+## **Start Jupyter on machine**
+**Install Dependencies**
+Option 2.
+Install packages on one line

+py -m pip install jupyterlab numpy pandas matplotlib seaborn scipy

+**Freeze Your Dependencies**
+When finished, freeze your dependencies to the requirements.txt file:

+\\\ py -m pip freeze > requirements.txt \\\

+## **Start Jupyter**
+1: Start Jupyter in VS Code
+Open your project folder in VS Code.

+Add a new file, e.g. FirstNotebook.ipynb - the file extension must be exactly ".ipynb" - that is how VS Code will know what needs to be done.

+Make sure the file is open for editing (if it is not already).

+Take a screenshot of your Jupyter file running in your VS Code.